pleiszenburg/bewegung/docs/canvas.rst

     image0 = v.render_frame(v.time(0))
     image1 = v.render_frame(v.time(1))

 The less a figure changes, the faster the above code becomes.
-Depending on the degree of optimization, anything from a few percent to an order of magnitude of performance gain can be achieved.
+Depending on the degree of complexity and optimization, anything from a few percent to an order of magnitude of performance gain can be achieved.

 .. _custombackends: